-- [1] Click Calibration to perform calibration of a phase variable function.
-When the power is supplied, the frequency is changed, or the ambient temperature fluctuates, the LED on Calibration lights.
+- [1] Click [Calibration] to perform calibration of a phase variable function.
+When the power is supplied, the frequency is changed, or the ambient temperature fluctuates, the calibration prompting alarm LED lights up.
 In such a case, click this button to perform calibration.
-Calibration will finish within 1 second.

-- [2] Set the delay in mUI or ps units.
+Calibration will finish within 1 second. - [2] Set the delay in mUI or ps units.

-- <In the case of mUI units>
+<In the case of mUI units>